parinam/TempusTests/README.md

 ## Running Tests:

-Since we are using docker to run the tests, all the dependencies are handled in the Dockerfile.
+Since we are using docker to run the tests, all the dependencies are handled in the Dockerfile.</br>
-To run the test suite: *docker-compose run --rm -T tempus This will pull the latest selenium hub, chrome and firefox(3.3) nodes and install dependencies, run the tests and show the results.
+To run the test suite: *docker-compose run --rm -T tempus.</br>
+This will pull the latest selenium hub, chrome and firefox(3.3) nodes and install dependencies, run the tests and show the results.</br>
 To clean up after test run:  *docker kill $(docker ps -q);docker rm $(docker ps -a -q);docker rmi $(docker images -q)